matthieugouel/gibica/CONTRIBUTING.md

 ## Installation

-Note : The use of a virtual environment is heavily recommended.
+This project uses `pipenv` as a package manager.

 For development purposes, you can install the package in editable mode with the development requirements.

 ```
-pip install -e . -r requirements-dev.txt
+pipenv install --dev -e .
 ```

 ## Debug mode